openvinotoolkit/docker_ci/README.md

 ## Prebuilt images

-Prebuilt images are available on Docker Hub at https://hub.docker.com/u/openvino
+Prebuilt images are available on [Docker Hub](https://hub.docker.com/u/openvino)

 ## Licenses
-The DockerHub CI framework for Intel® Distribution of OpenVINO™ toolkit is licensed under [Apache License Version 2.0](LICENSE).
+The DockerHub CI framework for Intel® Distribution of OpenVINO™ toolkit is licensed under [Apache License Version 2.0](./LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 By downloading and using this container and the included software, you agree to the terms and conditions of the software license agreements located [here](https://software.intel.com/en-us/license/eula-for-intel-software-development-products).
-Please, review content inside '<openvino_install_root'>/licensing folder for more details.
+Please, review content inside `<openvino_install_root>/licensing` folder for more details.
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses and potential fees for all software contained within.
 We will have no indemnity or warranty coverage from suppliers.